Free Fall Associates

-Free Fall Associates was a video game developer of the 1980s and early 1990s founded in 1981 by game designer Jon Freeman, game programmer Anne Westfall, and game designer Paul Reiche III.
+Free Fall Associates was a video game developer of the 1980s and early 1990s founded in 1981 in Palo Alto, California by game designer Jon Freeman, game programmer Anne Westfall, and game designer Paul Reiche III.
 Westfall and Freeman are married.
 To start the new company, Freeman and Westfall left Epyx, the company Freeman co-founded in 1978.
 Free Fall Associates is best known for Archon: The Light and the Dark (1983), which was one of the first games from new publisher Electronic Arts.

 Origin

 Freeman, along with friend Jim Connelley, started Epyx as Automated Simulations as a vehicle to publish a game they had created together called Starfleet Orion for the Commodore PET home computer.
 They eventually published dozens of titles for numerous platforms, some very successful.

 By 1981, however, Freeman had become frustrated with what he called "office politics" and decided to leave the company.
-His wife, Westfall, joined him, though she cites a desire to learn assembly language programming on the Atari 800 as a motivation.
+His wife, Westfall, joined him, though she cites a desire to learn assembly language programming on the Atari 8-bit computers as a motivation.
 Reiche joined the duo as the company's third member.

-Free Falls' first game was 1982's Tax Dodge, a maze chase for the Atari 8-bit family.
+Free Falls' first game was 1982's Tax Dodge, a maze chase for Atari 8-bit computers.
 According to Freeman, "Mainstream adults loved the idea, and we got written up in some major business magazines, but the market wasn't there yet".